mini retreats

 • Those drawn to depth without instruction, doctrine, or performance

-a monthly rhythm
+A monthly rhythm

 Each mini-retreat stands alone, while also forming part of a monthly rhythm of practice.
 You are welcome to attend occasionally or return regularly, allowing familiarity and depth to develop over time.